The Legend of Zelda: Rebel Assassin

 Jonah took in a deep breath as his finger began to push down on the release button.

 "Ha!"
 Rivero snorted, making Link glower in anger.
-"There's no one in the world who's truly innocent."
+"Are you serious?!"

 "He's right," Jonah said, though Link thought he caught a flicker of doubt in his friend's eyes.
 "One less Harkinian is one less threat to our King."

-He swung his crossbow away from the fallen family and aimed it at his friend.
+Link swung his own crossbow away from the fallen family and aimed it at his friend.
 "I said 'Stop'," he whispered, his breath floating in the air in a faint, puffy cloud.

-Jonah's mouth dropped open, but he kept his weapon steady.
+Jonah's face tightened, but kept his weapon steady.
 Link heard Rivero growl beside him.
 Kisho made no move.
 Time seemed to slow and the air thickened.
 Link desperately tried to keep himself from trembling, as his mind screamed at him for being a fool.
-Here he was, the youngest of the four, taking his first real Test and he was doing everything wrong.
+Here he was, the youngest of the four, taking his Trial, and he was doing everything wrong.

 A heartbeat of time passed.
 Link felt kept his jaw still, not wanting to show any fear.
 Jonah had to know how serious he was.
-He knew the Commander wouldn't interfere, knew that the Test involved Link showing responsibility while being in command.
-It still burned him, to be in the position to give orders to his seniors, even if it was only for one night.
-His fingers were slick with sweat, but he did not waver.
+He knew the Commander wouldn't interfere, knew that the Trial involved Link showing responsibility while being in command.
+His fingers were slick with sweat, but he didn't waver.
 His friend looked him over, a disbelieving light in his eyes.

 Slowly, Jonah's weapon arm dropped.
 Link did not take either his eyes off his own crossbow or off of him.
 "Go," he said down to the man and woman.
 They hesitated, confusion and awe creasing their faces.
 Link felt his irritation grow.
 "Leave!
 Get out of here."